deltaswapio/deltaswap/deltachain/design/proofOfAuthority.md

 - Two thirds of the Consensus Phylax Set are required for consensus.
 (In this case, block production.)
 - Phylax Sets are upgraded via processing Phylax Set Upgrade Governance VAAs.

-As such, the intent is that the 19 guardians will validate for Deltaswap Chain, and Deltaswap Chain consensus will be achieved when 13 Phylaxs vote to approve a block (via Tendermint).
+As such, the intent is that the 19 phylaxs will validate for Deltaswap Chain, and Deltaswap Chain consensus will be achieved when 13 Phylaxs vote to approve a block (via Tendermint).
 This means that we will need to hand-roll a PoA mechanism in the Cosmos-SDK on top of Tendermint and the normal Cosmos Staking module.

 ## High-Level PoA Design Overview